MaxMelcher/AzureDevOps.WikiPDFExport/README.md

 So far the following limitations are known:
 * TOC (Table of Contents) tag is not supported and removed from the pdf.
-* The tool, sometimes shows an error "Qt: Could not initialize OLE (error 80010106)" - this can be ignored.
 * If headers are not formatted properly (#Header instead of # Header), they are rendered incorrectly.
 I might fix that in the future.
 * The tool lacks proper testing because I only have two realistic wikis available.
 Want to contribute one?
 * Currently, no pdf bookmarks are created (see [chromium issue](https://bugs.chromium.org/p/chromium/issues/detail?id=781797)).